Skip to main content

 BCIT’s Student Innovation Challenge is an annual contest aimed at providing support and funding to BCIT students who have “bright ideas”.
 The goal of the Challenge is to create an inclusive space for innovation, encouraging students to turn their bright ideas into prototypes, business plans, or commercial products.

-The Challenge has 3 Categories:
+Challenge Categories:

 • Entrepreneurship (Innovative ideas, entrepreneurship, and commercial products)